Concerns Resolution

 Principles of concerns resolution

-When trying to resolve disagreements practitioners should work within the following principles:
+When trying to resolve disagreements practitioners should always work within the following principles:

-• The safety and wellbeing of the child or young person is paramount, and should they be considered to be at risk of significant harm Duty and Advice should be contacted or the child’s social worker if they have one
+• The safety and wellbeing of the child or young person is paramount, and should they be considered to be at risk of significant harm safeguarding procedures should be followed.

 • Keeping the child, young person and their family at the centre of all professional discussions

-• Quality conversations about which approach should be undertaken
+• Timely, responsive and focused conversations about which approach should be undertaken

 • Ensuring that the right conversations are had with the right people at the right time, taking place face to face where possible

-• To resolve disagreement using a restorative approach which includes appropriate challenge
+• A restorative approach which includes appropriate challenge

 • Undertaking a solution focus approach